Virarajendra: War in Sri Lanka

-Vijayabahu, the Sinhala king, who had been ruling a tiny southern portion of the island around the Rohana district, sought to extend his power and expel the Chola occupier.
+Vijayabahu, the Sinhalese king, who had been ruling a small southern portion of the island around the Rohana district, sought to extend his power and expel the Chola occupiers.
 Mahavamsa records that Virarajendra sent the Chola army stationed in the island to attack the Rohana district.
 Vijayabahu then sent for help from the king of Burma who sent ships and soldiers to assist Vijayabahu.
-With this help Vijayabahu succeeded in creating revolt in the northern provinces of Lanka.
+With this help, Vijayabahu succeeded in creating a revolt in the northern provinces of Lanka.
 Although the Chola forces in the island and reinforcements sent from the mainland could control these revolts, Vijayabahu continued to create revolts and disturbances within the Chola occupied areas of the island for the next few years.

 Kadaram Campaign

 Virarajendra's records from his seventh year mention that he conquered Kadaram on behalf of a king who had come to ask for help and protection and handed it over to him.
 The possible date for this occurrence is 1068 C.E.
-There is not any more information to be gleaned from this inscription.
-As yet we have no knowledge of the Srivijaya king who asked for help and the details of this naval campaign.
 The Cholas continued a series of raids and conquests throughout what is now Indonesia and Malaysia for the next 20 years.
 This first re-affirmed the hold of the Chola kingdom on the far east, it also enabled freeing of any barriers put by some kingdoms in the Java-Malaya peninsula on traders from Chola territories including from their subordinate divisions in Sri Lanka.
-While Srivijaya, Kediri, Champa etc. became independent later on, both during the time of Virarajendra till almost the last days of the Chola kingdom, at least till 1215 CE, trade relations between Tamizhagam and the Far East continued unhindered.
+While Srivijaya, Kediri, Champa etc. became independent later on, both during the time of Virarajendra till almost the last days of the Chola kingdom, at least till 1215 CE, trade relations between Tamilakam and the Far East continued unhindered.